zakislaboratory/rss-to-mdx/README.md

 ## Usage

 ```
-go run main.go -xml path/to/rss.xml -outputDir path/to/output
+go run main.go -xml path/to/rss.xml -out path/to/output
 ```

 - xml: Path to the XML file containing RSS feed items.
-- outputDir (optional): Output directory for MDX files.
+- out (optional): Output directory for MDX files.
 Default is output in the current directory.